genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 ## UDP

 User Datagram Protocol.

-While TCP provides apps a way to deliver (and receive) an ordered and error-checked stream of information packets over the network, the User Datagram Protocol (UDP) is used by apps to deliver a faster stream of information by doing away with error-checking.
+While TCP provides apps with a way to deliver (and receive) an ordered and error-checked stream of information packets over the network, the User Datagram Protocol (UDP) is used by apps to deliver a faster stream of information by doing away with error-checking.
+However, it is possible to build protocols on top of UDP that provide this reliability.

 A datagram and a packet are more or less the same thing.
 UDP, built on top of the IP protocol, works similarly to TCP, but is simpler and faster.

 The main difference is that UDP doesn’t require the recipient to acknowledge that each packet has been received.
 Any packets that get lost in transit are not resent.

-## VLAN

-A Virtual Local Area Network (VLAN) is a logical grouping of different hosts in a similar broadcast domain.

-Virtual LANs provide mechanisms for creating logical groups of end devices, even where they are on different networks.
-They increase the number of broadcast domains possible in a LAN by grouping various hosts with similar functions - without needing to plug or unplug any cables.

-Implementing VLANs reduces the security risks significantly, as the number of hosts connected on a broadcast domain decreases.
-This is done by configuring a separate VLAN for only the hosts with the relevant access permissions.
-So you control which devices have local access to each other.

-VLANs offer flexible networking models which groups different users based on their departments (jobs/function), rather than just physical locations of that network.

 ## Web components